 With 40 years of experience, Martina Walsh McLaughlin has a distinguished career and stellar reputation representing clients in a wide variety of complex civil litigation cases, including medical malpractice, product liability, highway design, and dram shop cases.
 She has compassionately represented many families who suffered devastating losses, including a new father whose wife died in child birth, parents of a healthy newborn who suffered brain damage only hours after birth, the mother of a construction worker killed when he was struck by a milling machine unequipped with blind spot mirrors, and many others.
 Especially noteworthy is her representation of vulnerable children and mentally challenged adults who have been physically abused.

-Currently, she is focused with her partner, Chuck Hehmeyer, in representing children around the country who have suffered brain injuries due to an undiagnosed metabolic disorder.
+Currently, she is focused on representing children around the country who have suffered brain injuries due to an undiagnosed metabolic disorder.
 She co-authored an article on this topic entitled “Identifying A Potential Medical Negligence Claim For Children With Inborn Errors Of Metabolism.”

 Ms. McLaughlin is an AV Preeminent Peer Rated Attorney by Martindale-Hubbell, the highest possible peer rating given for legal expertise, communication skills, and ethical standards.
 She served for five years as a member of the Board of Directors of the Philadelphia Trial Lawyers Association.